acnolan/Academy-Award-Predictions/readme.md

 # Academy Award Prediction Tool
+Check out [this blog post](https://andrewnolan.dev/blogs/AcademyAwardsPrediction) about this project!

 A basic data collection and prediction pipeline for the Academy Awards.

 - Webscrape Letterboxd and Twitter to gather data